cv/crab/README.md

       ...

 Some data about stories can also be edited straight from the command line.
 In that sense, `crab` acts more like a command-line interface to Rally than a bridge between Rally and Cucumber, but the team thought these were *very* convenient features to have:

+    $ crab create "Secure Access to Flying Fortress Controls"
+    US1004: Secure Access to Flying Fortress Controls (grooming)

     $ crab update US1001 --name "Arms Rockets Upon Successful Boot" --state completed
+    US1001: Arms Rockets Upon Successful Boot (completed)

+    $ crab delete US1004 # not in this movie :(
+    Story US1004 deleted.

+It is also possible to add, update and delete test cases inside Rally straight from the command line:

+    $ crab testcase add US1001 "Rocket Silo Is Unlocked" US1001/TC1501: Rocket Silo Is Unlocked (important medium automated acceptance)

+    $ crab testcase update TC1501 --priority critical --risk low US1001/TC1501: Rocket Silo Is Unlocked (critical low automated acceptance)

+    $ crab testcase delete TC1501
+    Test case TC1501 deleted.

 There are more switches.
-Check out `crab update --help` to find out more.
+Try `crab --help` to find out more.

 i18n Support
 ------------